matthutchinson/videosnap/README.md

 "Built-in iSight" device, delaying for 5 secs, saving to my_video.mov

     videosnap -t 60 -w 5 -d 'Built-in iSight' --no-audio my_video.mov

+## Warming Up

+Since some QT cameras can take a while to _warm up_ a default delay of 0.5 secs has been chosen.
+You can override this by setting the `-w` argument with any number of seconds (0 would be no delay).

 ## Compatibility